 They must deal with EVERYTHING that comes along, no matter what it is.
 They manage to build up one heck of a resume: plumber, mechanic, book-keeper, vet, doctor, multi-tasker, you name it.
 It’s not an easy role to play.
 Coping with the pressures of everyday life can be a challenge and it’s stressful.

-The truck driver encounters many stresses on the road.
+The truck driver also encounters many stresses on the road.
 So when the couple gets together, it’s only natural to want to unload their worries on each other.

 This is often grounds for a collision.
 A big argument can result.
 Both the trucker and their spouse want to be heard (have their feelings validated, as the experts say).
 Both want the other to know the hardships they’ve endured over the past few weeks.

 Don’t make the mistake of taking out your stresses and frustrations on your partner.

-If you’re overly stressed, be sure to let your partner know that you are feeling pretty tense at the time and REASSURE them it’s NOT their fault.
-Reassure them that you don’t feel any differently about them, because you are upset.
+If you’re overly stressed, be sure to let your partner know that you are feeling pretty tense and REASSURE them it’s NOT their fault.
+Reassure them that you don’t feel any differently about them because you are upset.
 This will often ease the tension and PREVENT unnecessary arguments.
+It is especially important not to belittle their stress.
+You are both experiencing different lifestyles and both come with their own burdens.